 Epée practiced architecture in the United States from 1995 to 2014.
 He taught Afro-centric architecture within specialized workshops, and has spoken at American universities and at the Museum for African Art in New York.
 He is currently working on Cameroon-made building materials and teaching at the ESSACA architecture school in Yaounde.

 Diane Chehab was born in the United States, lived in several countries and continents, and studied architecture at the Lebanese University in Beirut and at the Beaux Arts in Paris, France.
-She married her colleague, Epée Ellong, and moved to Cameroon to manage their architectural firm.
-She learned Duala, her spouse’s language, to better understand the culture.
-She currently shares her time between the United States and Cameroon.
+She moved to Cameroon and learned Duala, to better understand the culture.
+She currently lives in the United States.